 Purpose.
 The Division-level of review is the one that is closest to the candidate in terms of his or her mission and discipline.
 It is the level that is most sensitive to the candidates’ work setting.

 Eligibility.
-These guidelines cover all full-time, fixed-term or standing non-tenure-line faculty members in the Division.
+These guidelines cover all full-time non-tenure-line faculty members in the Division.

 The Division Level of Review for Non-Tenure Line Faculty Members in the Division of Business, Engineering and Information Sciences & Technology in the Altoona College

 Preparing for the Promotion Review Process

 Non-Tenure Line Faculty members interested in being considered for promotion will follow Policy AC21 and the College Guidelines referenced above.
 Note: Candidates interested in being promoted to the second rank must be completing at least the fourth year of service before expressing interest to be reviewed for promotion.

 Size.
 The Division’s Non-tenure-line Promotion Review Committee shall consist of three faculty members or an odd number greater than or equal to the number of different disciplines represented among the candidates for that year.
 Unless there are unusual circumstances, the Committee shall be limited to no more than seven members.